Zero-Trust SEO: Securing Your Search Rankings in a Hostile Digital Landscape

 These files tell search engines how to crawl and index your site.
 Tampering with them can severely damage your SEO.

-- Implement access controls to limit who can modify these critical files.
+Implement access controls to limit who can modify these critical files.
 For example, only grant specific team members with a need to edit these files the necessary permissions.
+Attackers might try to tamper with

 Your sitemap helps search engines understand your website's structure.
 Ensuring its integrity is crucial for proper indexing.